michael131468/osbuild-container/README.md

 # Example: Building AutoSD sample-images

-I use this project to build AutoSD sample-images with the latest osbuild versions without installing them to my host system.
+I use this project to build AutoSD sample-images with the latest OSBuild versions without installing them to my host system.

 ```